Minulck/Smart-Email-Assistant/README.md

 ## 🎯 Usage

 ### Using the Chrome Extension

-1. **Install the extension** following the setup instructions above
-2. **Navigate to Gmail** in Chrome
+#### Extension Features
+The extension adds several features to Gmail:

+1. **AI Reply Button**:
+   - Appears in Gmail's compose window
+   - Click to generate AI-powered responses
+   - Supports multiple email tones

+2. **Popup Interface**:
-3. **Click on the Smart Email Assistant extension icon** in the toolbar
+   - Access via the extension icon in Chrome toolbar
-4. **The popup interface will open** with the following features:
+   - Features:
-   - Automatic detection of current email content
+     - Email content detection
-   - Tone selection dropdown (formal, casual, friendly, etc.)
+     - Tone selection (formal, casual, friendly, etc.)
-   - Generate button to create AI-powered replies
+     - One-click generation
-   - Copy functionality to transfer generated content to Gmail
+     - Copy to clipboard functionality

+#### Usage Steps
+1. Open Gmail in Chrome
+2. Start composing or replying to an email
+3. Use the extension in two ways:
+   - Click the "AI Reply" button in Gmail's compose toolbar
+   - Or use the extension popup from Chrome's toolbar
+4. Select your preferred tone
-5. **Select your preferred tone** and click "Generate Reply"
+5. Click "Generate Reply"
-6. **Copy the generated content** and paste it into your Gmail compose window
+6. Review and edit the generated content as needed

+#### Tips for Best Results
+- Ensure the backend server is running
+- Check Chrome's console (F12) if the button doesn't appear
+- Allow up to 5 seconds for AI generation
+- Review and customize generated content before sending

 ### Using the Web Interface
 1. **Start the backend and frontend** servers as described in the setup section